jolavarrialb/labelin-docker/README.md

 All images have sendmail installed for emails, however it is not enabled by default.
 To enable sendmail, use the following environment variable:

-    ENABLE_SENDMAIL=true

 *Note:* If sendmail has been enabled, make sure the container has a hostname assigned using the `hostname` field in `docker-compose.yml` or `--hostname` parameter for `docker run`.
 If the container does not have a hostname set, sendmail will attempt to discover the hostname on startup, blocking for a prolonged period of time.

 ## Implementation Notes

 * In order to achieve a sane environment for executing commands in, a `docker-environment` script is included as the `ENTRYPOINT` in the container.

-## xdebug Usage

-To enable xdebug, you will need to toggle the `PHP_ENABLE_XDEBUG` environment variable to `true` in `global.env`.
-Then when using docker-compose you will need to restart the fpm container using `docker-compose up -d`, or stopping and starting the container.

 ## Varnish